RileyKun/TuxOwnerTF2LinuxCheat/README.md

 - Annoncer
 - and more. (i think i dont remember)

+# Known issues
+- 1. ESP breaking on new match
+- The fix: doing hud_reloadscheme when it breaks.
+- 2. Aimbot Missing alot.

 # How to Install & Use TuxOwner?
 - 1. Install SDL & GLEW.